Dysphoric Milk Ejection Reflex (D-MER)

 What is D-MER

-Dysphoric Milk Ejection Reflex (D-MER) is a condition in which nursing parents feel a range of negative emotions in the few minutes before and after the milk ejection reflex (‘let down’).
+Dysphoric Milk Ejection Reflex (D-MER) is a condition in which mothers feel a range of negative emotions in the few minutes before and after the milk ejection reflex (‘let down’).
 These feelings are often described as sadness, irritability, anxiety and restlessness.
 They come on suddenly right before the let down and tend to last for around 30 seconds to two minutes.
 After that, the mother feels fine again.
-The mother or parent may or may not be able to feel the let down when it happens.
+The mother may or may not be able to feel the let down when it happens.

 D-MER may be mild, moderate or severe.
 It depends on the intensity of the emotions, the length of time it takes for the mother to feel better, and how many let downs per feeding the mother feels.